I am a diehard Bruce Springsteen fan. Anyone who knows me well knows this.

 Almost nothing deserves the intensity and gravitas that I offer it, and nearly everything can benefit from a lighter look, a simpler approach, and an easier stance.
 But I need help remembering to see things in this way.
 Because if you suggested to me, in the midst of my seriousness, that I needed to calm down or take a different viewpoint, I would fight back.
 Especially if you happened to maybe live with me, or were related to me.
 Then I would know that I was right in my intensity, and you were therefore wrong.
 But when Bruce reminds me that I will most likely look back on this and find it funny – when I can hear Rosalita in my mind and feel myself singing the saxophone solo to myself – then I lighten and loosen up.

 “Someday we’ll look back on this and it will all seem funny.”
-That was my friend’s high school yearbook quote (and my daughter’s, I believe – my husband and I have created another generation of diehard fans).
+That was my friend’s high school yearbook quote (and my older child’s, I believe – my husband and I have created another generation of diehard fans).
 That’s a quote I love to call to mind and to remember.
 Even my darkest of times – I will most likely look back at them differently.
 And even my darkest of times – I’d benefit from taking a laughing, gentler look at them now.